umazumder21/thelare_webvr_tutorial/student_follow_alongs/webVRDAyThreeStudent.md

   }
 ```

-# Add your image to the image id
+# add your image to the image id
 ``` javascript
   var myPicture = vRViewPlayer('#description-of-the-image', {
     image: 'picture-name.jpg',